-My visceral reaction had nothing to do with the movie; but it spokes volumes of my perspective.
+My visceral reaction had nothing to do with the movie, but it spoke volumes of my perspective.
 Like Elaine, I saw grace and ran the other way.
 Learning to love and be easy with yourself is rarely taught or implied.

 Instead, some of us are taught the way to achieve acceptance is through perfection.

-Yet, there’s a tool available to all of us when fail miserably at being perfect.
+Yet, there’s a tool available to all of us when we fail miserably at being perfect.

-Grace isn’t something bestowed, in the sense it’s only for the select few.
-When you look at the definition, it’s easy to see grace is something we all can choose, accept and share.
+Grace isn’t something bestowed in a sense; it’s only for the select few.
+When you look at the definition, it’s easy to see grace is something we all can choose, accept, and share.

-I’m glad I gave “Bridget Jones’s Baby”, 3 stars.
+I’m glad I gave “Bridget Jones’s Baby,” 3 stars.
 I might go back and give it 4.
-It’s not often a silly little movie can give birth to a brand-new outlook.
+It’s not often a silly little movie that can give birth to a brand-new outlook.

 Source: Grace / Merriam-Webster

 Click, Buy, Enjoy “Sleeping with a D-Man